Mpls. council panel OKs $45K for woman who says police shot her with projectile

 Larson's is among a slew of lawsuits filed by protesters and journalists who attended rallies after Floyd's killing last year and say police violated their constitutional rights with use of force.
 Many suffered injuries from rubber bullets.

-Earlier this year, a group of researchers published a review of records from 89 people who sought medical attention during the period of unrest last summer, finding injuries from projectiles, particularly to the head and eye, to be the most common.
-The report, published in the New England Journal of Medicine, concluded that, "under current practices, projectiles are not appropriate for crowd control."
+Earlier this year, a group of researchers published a review of records from 89 people who sought medical attention during the period of unrest, finding injuries from projectiles, particularly to the head and eye, to be the most common.
+The report, published in the New England Journal of Medicine, concluded that "under current practices, projectiles are not appropriate for crowd control."